What Exodus 14:14 Means: The Lord Will Fight For You

 The Context Of Exodus 14:14

-At the end of Exodus 13 we see the Israelites have just been released from captivity in Egypt.
-God is leading his people to the Red Sea when we see Pharaoh change his mind and send his army to pursue them (Exodus 14:4).
+At the end of Exodus 13, we see God’s people have recently been freed from generations of brutal slavery in Egypt.
+Now God is leading his people to a new life when they encounter the Red Sea and Pharaoh changes his mind and sends his army to pursue them (Exodus 14:4).

-So now the Israelites were pinned up against the Red Sea and the Egyptians were closing in with their chariots and horseman (Exodus 14:9-10).
+Now the Israelites find themselves pinned against the Red Sea with the Egyptian army bearing down on them (Exodus 14:9-10).
 The Israelites are understandably terrified.
 They go to Moses complaining that they should have never left Egypt; it would be better for them to die in captivity than in the desert (Exodus 14:12).

-In response, Moses goes before his people and encourages them to stand firm and not be afraid, God will provide.
-He even goes as far to promise that they will never see the Egyptians again (Exodus 14:13).
+In response to their fear, Moses goes before his people and encourages them to stand firm and not be afraid, God will provide.
+He even goes as far as to promise that they will never see the Egyptians again (Exodus 14:13).
+A foreshadowing of what was to come.

 This leads us to the verse we are looking at; Moses says: “The Lord will fight for you; you need only to be still.”